airshipit/specs/specs/template.rst

 Links
 =====

-Include pertinent links to where the work is being tracked (e.g. Storyboard), as well as any other foundational information that may lend clarity to this blueprint
+Include pertinent links to where the work is being tracked (e.g. Storyboard ID and Gerrit topics), as well as any other foundational information that may lend clarity to this blueprint

 Problem description
 ===================